joshpls/AlgorithmVisualization/README.md

 # AlgorithmVisualization
-Visualization for algorithms like A* Search
+Visualization for the following algorithms: A* Search, Bredth First Search, Depth First Search, and Greedy-Best First Search.